 It doesn’t help that Robin Wright is an astonishing zero in this movie, failing to elevate the material or shape her sporadic beats into anything resembling the vibrant character Jenny could have been.

 Some of the movie’s feel-good episodes are just plodding malarkey, the ping pong bit being the most ridiculous.
-In general, there’s a proportional relationship between how grounded the movie is and how compelling it is.
+In general, there’s a proportional relationship between how grounded the scenarios are and how compelling the film is.

 And so, as I zoom out on Forrest Gump, my opinion on the movie is a jumble.
-It’s a well-crafted, crowd-pleasing, and ambitious blockbuster with tons of passion; it’s also an ideological nightmare and tonal misfire that it feels more like a catastrophe than a masterpiece.
+It’s a well-crafted, crowd-pleasing, and ambitious blockbuster with tons of passion.
+It’s also an ideological nightmare and tonal misfire.
+It’s a 135-minute tug of war between catastrophe and masterpiece.
+Catasterpiece?

 - Review Project: 2009 Top 100